ultimatemember/ultimatemember/readme.txt

 * [Notices](https://ultimatemember.com/extensions/notices/) - Alert users to important information using conditional notices
 * [Profile Completeness](https://ultimatemember.com/extensions/profile-completeness/) - Encourage or force users to complete their profiles with the profile completeness extension
 * [Friends](https://ultimatemember.com/extensions/friends/) - Allows users to become friends by sending & accepting/rejecting friend requests
+* [Private Content](https://ultimatemember.com/extensions/private-content/) - Display private content to logged in users that only they can access

 = Free Extensions =